 The fees for this course are charged on a modular basis.
 You will pay an annual course fee and an additional fee for each module studied.
 A minimum of one annual course fee is payable for this course.
-If this course includes a dissertation, three module fees will be charged for the dissertation.

 Fees for the 2024-25 academic year